-Shelley taught “History of Costume” at The International Academy of Merchandise and Design in Chicago, lectured to various groups around the world and served as Assistant Costume Curator at the Wellesley Historical Society in Wellesley, MA.
+One of Shelley’s biggest passions is that of being a costume historian.
+She taught “History of Costume” at The International Academy of Merchandise and Design in Chicago, lectured to various groups around the world and served as Assistant Costume Curator at the Wellesley Historical Society in Wellesley, MA.

-To give back to my community, Shelley volunteers as a Personal Shopper and visual display stylist at Bloom (formerly: Image For Success) helping dress and style women and men, giving them fully coordinated complimentary wardrobes through donated clothing, so they can transition to a life of self-reliance.
+To give back to my community, Shelley volunteered as a Personal Shopper and visual display stylist at Bloom (formerly: Image For Success) helping dress and style women and men, giving them fully coordinated complimentary wardrobes through donated clothing, so they can transition to a life of self-reliance.

 B.S. in Textile and Business from Arizona State University.